pnp/powerapps-samples/samples/DeskReservation/README.md

 ## Prerequisites

-None
+The SharePoint datasource must be configured

 ## Data Sources

 This template uses SharePoint as it's main data source and consists of two different lists.
+Once the data sources are created, you can use the app to populate the data.

 ### Desks List